sguzunov/docs/docs/tutorials/01_javascript/js-tutorial.md

 - **util** - a simple image to base64 converter;

-Glue42 for JavaScript is also available as versioned `npm` packages (and also runs in `Node.js`), but to keep things simple, in this tutorial we are going to use the latest development version, browserified and ready to be included in your HTML pages.
+Glue42 for JavaScript is also available as versioned NPM packages (and also runs in `Node.js`), but to keep things simple, in this tutorial we are going to use the latest development version, browserified and ready to be included in your HTML pages.
 The tutorial is broken into several parts, each demonstrating different Glue42 capabilities, and each part will depend on the completion of the previous ones.
 We will try to minimize the amount of boilerplate code not related to Glue42, so we will have all HTML, CSS and some JavaScript files already coded and ready to use.
 Plain HTML and JavaScript are used throughout the tutorial to avoid confusion with other technologies.
 The coding you are required to do is marked with `TUTOR_TODO` comments, so make sure you search for all of these in all parts of the tutorial.
 Even though each chapter depends on the previous one, we have provided all the necessary support files, applications and code from the beginning, so you can start and complete the tutorial with your own additions to the starter skeleton, without losing progress.

 Each part will try to introduce you to just one Glue42 concept, in as little detail as necessary to complete it.
 You can get a lot more detailed information about the Glue42 APIs in the [API guides](../../../glue42-concepts/glue42-toolbar/index.html) and [references](../../../reference/glue/latest/glue/index.html).